Olofsson sets rookie record in Sabres' 4-0 win over Stars - WHIZ News

 Less than two minutes later, Johansson unloaded a slap shot from just inside the blue line for Buffalo’s fourth goal.

+Buffalo scored twice in the third period despite putting just three shots on goal.

+“Maybe we didn’t get the shots we wanted in the third period, but we definitely kept forechecking,” Krueger said.
+“It’s just part of who we want to be.
+Sabres hockey should run from beginning to end, no matter the score.”

 NOTES: Three players shared the previous record for scoring their first six career goals on the power play: Winnipeg’s Craig Norwich in 1979-90, Hartford’s Sylvain Turgeon in 1983-84, and Jeff Norton of the Islanders in 1987-88. .
 Reinhart and Johansson both have three goals this season. .
-The Stars had won five straight and eight of nine against the Sabres. .
+The Stars are now 1 for 22 on the power play this season after going scoreless on two chances. .
+Dallas has won five straight and eight of nine against the Sabres. .
 The Sabres scored more than one goal against the Stars for the first time in five meetings. .
-Dallas shuffled its top lines by swapping centers Roope Hintz and Tyler Seguin. .
+Montgomery shuffled the Stars’ top lines by swapping centers Roope Hintz and Tyler Seguin. .
 Buffalo scratched F Curtis Lazar after calling him up from the minors on Sunday.

 UP NEXT